jakesylvestre/site/README.md

 Posts that are suspected of copyright violations or are irrelevant are to be put in _archives.
 You may use them for reference purposes or attempt to rewrite them.

+## Pulling commits from binaries

+If you wish to pull commits from the binaries repository, use this command:

+    git submodule foreach git pull origin master

 ## Modernizr

 We use a customized version of Modernizr.
 The current features are selected in the [customized builder](http://modernizr.com/download/):